iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.howwefeel 3 reviews"/>
 </p>

+> Works well enough.
+Usage bit confusing especialy the use of same icon on first screen that's just for show and one needs touch the Start button.
+The questions are inconsistently asked.
+Location by zip code is asked but device location service should be used if available.
+There's little meaningful feedback as to results.
+The new questions regarding mental and emotional questions are just to much and too many.<br> :date: __2021-06-11 08:07:59__

 > app refuses to open for me, but when it did it was a really nice app👍👍<br> :date: __2021-05-23 05:44:23__

 > Helpful, for the most of it<br> :date: __2021-01-30 09:30:46__